 - the risk if any, of the application disrupting the child’s life to the extent that the child would be harmed by the access

 - the wishes of the child’s guardians

 - whether or not an access order is necessary.

 Custody is having the responsibility for the day-to-day care of a child.

-Where the parents cannot agree on joint custody the father can apply to the local district court for joint or sole custody.
-To download court forms, see below.
+Where the parents cannot agree, the father can apply to the local district court for joint or sole custody.
 The other parent and any other guardian will be informed of the application and any decision made by the court will be made in the best interests of the child.
 The court will consider the views of the child where possible given his/her age and understanding.

 For relatives and certain other persons

 The court may make an order for custody on application by: